wp-plugins/participants-database/readme.txt

 If you want to get tricky with the CSS, each header column has a class name that corresponds to the name of the field, you can use CSS to lay out the listing exactly as you want.

+** Searching and Sorting The List **

+You can activate list searching and/or sorting for your users to control how the list is displayed.
+Like this [pdb_list search="true"] or [pdb_list sort="true"] The use can select which field they want to search through a dropdown.
+Only fields that are displayed can be searched.
+For sorting, the fields offered for sorting must be checked as "sortable" and also be present in the list display.

+There are two search modes for the list: strict or not strict.
+If the "Strict User Searching" setting (this is in the plugin settings) is checked, the search term must match *exactly* the whole contents of the field in order to be found.
+If unchecked, the search will show any records where any part of the searched field contains the search term.

 **Filtering which Records Get Shown with the List Shortcode**

 There are 3 parameters for the [pdb_list] shortcode that allow you to determine which records get shown.
 It's a little complicated, but here's how you do it.